dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/approved-requirements.md

 Question: What is the primary focus of the verification process for requirements?
 A: Ensuring financial feasibility of the requirements
 B: Confirming that the requirements are well-defined and clear
-C: Assessing the legal implications of the requirements
+C: Assessing the legal implications of the requirements for the project
 D: Allocating resources based on the requirements
 Answer: B
 Explanation: Verification of requirements focuses on confirming that they are well-defined, unambiguous, and clear, essentially checking the quality of the requirements before they proceed further in the project lifecycle.

 Question: What does the validation process for requirements primarily confirm?
-A: The alignment of requirements with legal standards
+A: The alignment of requirements with legal standards and regulations
 B: That requirements are aligned with the strategic goals and business needs
 C: The resource allocation for the requirements
 D: The communication strategy for the project